rcrowder/EncodingSpecificityPrinciple/Theory.md

 Thalamic reticular nucleus (TRN) neurons (targets medial geniculate body (MGB)), may transiently deactivate surrounding TRN neurons in response to fresh stimulus, altering auditory thalamus responses and inducing attention shift?

+Individual subdivisions of the medial geniculate body (MG) receive a majority of their ascending inputs from 1 or 2 subdivisions of the inferior colliculus (IC).
+This establishes parallel pathways that provide a model for understanding auditory projections from the IC through the MG and on to auditory cortex.

 - Spectro-Temporal Receptive Field (STRF) estimated from the responses to relevant complex stimuli
 - Volterra integral representation?